 Strength and agility training

 I believe the most effective and efficient approach to keeping our bodies fit and strong is to include strength and agility training in our exercise routine.
+What is strength training?
 As someone who loves to race, I find cardio far more exciting but we can’t expect to achieve our best result with out giving some attention to improving our muscle tone.
 Strength training protects bone health and muscle mass.
 Increased muscle mass raises our resting metabolism and burns more calories around the clock.
 Aerobic exercise burns calories while we are doing it, but the benefit ceases shortly after the activity completes.
 There are some adaptations to aerobic activity like HIIT and Tabata training which can offer more benefits following the cessation of aerobic activity, but it’s still not a substitute for strength training.
 Strength training also improves balance, coordination and posture!
 This is important for recreational and competitive athletes!
 Boost energy levels, improve mood, manage pain.
 In my case, I have to acknowledge my injuries and give extra attention to building my strength in the affected areas.
 I can’t ignore these factors or I risk creating more discomfort than before.
 Add Strength Training to your Workout

 Rest and recovery